dario-vega/demo-lab-baggage/Instructions.md

 On the left choose Deployments

 Click on Create Deployment.
 This opens up a new window.
-Uset the From Scratch wizard
+Use the From Scratch wizard

 Choose **BaggageDemo** as Name, Choose **/BaggageDemo** as path prefix and click Next Choose **/{api}** as a Path, Choose GET as a Method, Choose Oracle Functions as Type, Choose **nosql_demos** as Application and then **demo-api** as a Function Name